linuxciscoarnaud/EpilepticSeizureDetection/README.md

 I show here how we can use Convolutional Neural Network, implemented with Deeplearning4j library to detect Epileptic Seizure from images generated from EEG (electroencephalogram) signals.
 This implementation follows the original work presented in the paper [Epileptic Seizure Detection Using a Convolutional Neural Network](http://oatao.univ-toulouse.fr/24138/).

+# Epileptic seizure
+An epileptic seizure is defined as a disruption of the electrical activity of the humain brain.
+This activity is picked up by electroencephalograph (EEG) when the brain is performing a cognitive task.
+When an epileptic seizure occurs, the normal pattern of the brain activity that is seen by the EEG reading changes and different brain activity can be seen.

 # Network Architecture
 LeNet architecture was used.
 Details about this architecture can be found [here](https://www.ics.uci.edu/~welling/teaching/273ASpring09/lecun-89e.pdf).